-This rule adds 42 new sites to the NPL, 18 to the General Superfund Section and 24 to the Federal Facilities Section.
-The identification of a site for the NPL is intended primarily to guide the Environmental Protection Agency ("EPA" or "the Agency") in determining which sites warrant further investigation to assess the nature and extent of public health and environmental risks associated with the site and to determine what CERCLA-financed remedial action(s), if any, may be appropriate.
-This action results in an NPL of 1,232 sites, 1,082 of them in the General Superfund Section and 150 of them in the Federal Facilities Section.
-An additional 54 sites are proposed, 48 in the General Superfund Section and 6 in the Federal Facilities Section.
-Final and proposed sites now total 1,286.
+The Environmental Protection Agency ("EPA") proposes to add new sites to the NPL.
+This 17th proposed revision to the NPL includes 6 sites in the General Superfund Section and 4 in the Federal Facilities Section.
+The identification of a site for the NPL is intended primarily to guide EPA in determining which sites warrant further investigation to assess the nature and extent of public health and environmental risks associated with the site and to determine what CERCLA-financed remedial action(s), if any, may be appropriate.
+This action does not affect the 1,232 sites currently listed on the NPL (1,082 in the General Superfund Section and 150 in the Federal Facilities Section).
+However, it does increase the number of proposed sites to 64 (54 in the General Superfund Section and 10 in the Federal Facilities Section).
+Final and proposed sites now total 1,296.